 2. Plan for the future: When entering the minimum and maximum bandwidth required for your Internet Access and WAN circuits and services, keep in mind that your bandwidth needs will almost certainly grow substantially over the next 3 to 5 years, which is the average length of a contract for those types of service.
 Per the 2014 E-rate Modernization Orders, the FCC’s long term bandwidth goals are 1 Mbps per student for Internet Access and 10 Mbps per student for WAN circuits.

-The ‘Maximum Bandwidth’ listed on your Form 470 should, at minimum, reflect these goals.
-Just remember that putting those numbers on your 470 does not commit you to obtaining service at that level; it’s just telling bidders that their solution needs to give you the ability to upgrade to those bandwidth levels during the life of your contract.
+The ‘Maximum Bandwidth’ listed on your Form 470 should, at a minimum, reflect these goals.
+Just remember that putting those numbers on your 470 does not commit you to obtain service at that level; it’s just telling bidders that their solution needs to give you the ability to upgrade to those bandwidth levels during the life of your contract.
 If you are pursuing state matching funds for your project, your maximum bandwidth must meet or exceed the FCC’s long term goals.

 3. Give the vendors sufficient information: One of the keys to a successful procurement process is receiving multiple, competitive bids from which to choose your new services.
-You will receive more and better bids from vendors if you provide complete, detailed information about the services you want both on your Form 470 and using an attached Request For Proposals (RFP) document; please note that RFPs are required if you are seeking a Dark Fiber or Self-Provisioned Fiber solution; for all other services including Leased Lit Fiber an RFP is optional but recommended.
+You will receive more and better bids from vendors if you provide complete, detailed information about the services you want both on your Form 470 and using an attached Request For Proposals (RFP) document; please note that RFPs are required if you are seeking a Dark Fiber or Self-Provisioned Fiber solution; for all other services including Leased Lit Fiber, an RFP is optional but recommended.

 If you would like support with this, take advantage of the up-to-date, comprehensive RFP templates available on our website.

-Essentially, the less up-front research and work you require a vendor to do in order to respond to your bid, the greater chance that they will take the time to submit a complete response.
+Essentially, the less up-front research and work you require a vendor to do in order to respond to your bid, the greater the chance that they will take the time to submit a complete response.

 4. Maintain an open and fair competitive bidding process: Once you post your Form 470 and RFP, you must wait at least 28 calendar days before selecting a winning bidder and entering into a contract.
-During that 28 day bidding window, be very careful about how and when you communicate with vendors.
+During that 28-day bidding window, be very careful about how and when you communicate with vendors.